ShivangiSingh17/Java-Jet/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRqe9qPKBN1TNd-HhAPNCx5_dnp8K-K4wS3mouErVI3zt-qLnKi)
 # Java
 Java is one of the most popular and widely used programming language and platform.
 It is fast, reliable and secure.
-Also java is *object-oriented programming* language.
-Java is *statically type language* (because the type of data is predefined as part of the programing language and all constants or variables are defined for a given program).
+Also java is an *object-oriented programming* language.
+Java is a *statically type language* (because the type of data is predefined as part of the programing language and all constants or variables are defined for a given program).
 ### Data Types:
 They are basically of two types:
 1. Primitive data type
 1. Object data type

 :sound:Primitive consists of boolean, byte, char, short, int, long, float, double.
-Whereas Object consists of programmer created types.
+Whereas Object consists of types created by the programmer.
 ### Variables in Java:
-A variable is the name given to a menmory location.
+A variable is the name given to a memory location.
 It is the basic unit of storage in a program.
-For declaring a variable it includes data type, variable name and value.
+When declaring a variable, it needs the data type, variable name and value.
 For Eg. `int cost = 20;`
-Here `int` is data type ,`cost` is variable name and `20` is value.
+Here `int` is data type ,`cost` is the variable name and `20` is value.
 ### Java Identifiers:
 In Java, an identifier can be a class name, method name, variable name or a label.
 There are certain rules to define java identifiers: